Crocoblock/jetformbuilder/readme.txt

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team help validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/jetformbuilder)

 == Changelog ==

+**3.6.0.1**
+- FIX: Prevent PHP errors appears in some cases and related to the Style Manager module.

 **3.6.0**
 - ADD: Use several payment gateways at once in form